 Following each workshop, the participants have two and a half months to develop and submit full proposals for the full two-year collaborative research grants, and these are then subject to scientific review.
 Only participants in the training workshops are eligible to apply for the full grants of 90,000 Euros.
 The Scientific Advisory Commitee then makes research funding decisions.

-Twenty projects have been funded to date, and up to twelve additional projects will be awarded grants in 2019.
+Nineteen projects have been funded to date, and up to twelve additional projects will be awarded grants in 2019.
 The programme plans to build a network of over 30 collaborative projects seeking to address complex challenges in the African urban context.